tatsumin21/Hugo-Blog/content/posts/reading-notes-global-sales-02.md

 - at the municipal level, and plus
 - the Small Business Administration (depending on your size)

-Advisors who make thier money by making changes to products are with expierence in changing, adjusting, or designing products for export.
+Advisors who make their money by making changes to products are with experience in changing, adjusting, or designing products for export.
 They may be helpful later on in the process, but dangerous in the early stages.

 Try to establish the best possible network with other export managers to exchange information and advice.